On superfluidity of indirect excitons in transition metals trichalcogenides van der Waals heterostructures: Model, results and discussions

-In the limit of small momenta $p$, when $\varepsilon _{0}(p,\theta )\ll gn$, we expand the spectrum of collective excitations $\epsilon (p,\theta )$ up to first order with respect to the momentum $p$ and obtain the sound mode of the collective excitations $\epsilon (P,\theta )=c_{s}(\theta )P$, where $c_{s}(\theta )$ is the angle-dependent sound velocity given in Appendix \ref{sup_mat:sound}.
-However, for the sound like spectrum of collective excitations, the $T_{c}$ does not depend on an angle.
 Exclusivity of TiS$_{3}$ monolayer which has a direct band gap motivates us to calculate $T_{c}$ for TiS$_{3}$ vdWH in the limit for the sound like spectrum of collective excitations.
-The $T_{c}$ for dipolar excitons in TiS$_{3}$ vdWH as a function of concentration and number of hBN insulating layers is shown Fig. \ref{fig:AngDep}\textit{e}.
+The $T_{c}$ for IXs in TiS$_{3}$ vdWH as a function of concentration and number of hBN insulating layers is shown Fig. \ref{fig:AngDep}(e).
 Calculations are performed with the Coulomb potential. $T_{c}$ increases with the increase of the concentration and interlayer separation.

 The angle-dependent superfluidity in TMTC vdWHs may be observed in electron-hole Coulomb drag experiments \cite{DragC}.
-In such experiment, a voltage is applied to the one of the layers, known as the 'active' layer.
-The other 'passive' layer is closed upon itself by connecting to an external resistor.
+In such experiment, a voltage is applied to the one of the layers, known as the "active" layer.
+The other "passive" layer is closed upon itself by connecting to an external resistor.
 The electric current in the active layer induces a current in the passive layer in the opposite direction by means of the Coulomb drag, i.e., by the momentum transfer due to the interlayer electron-hole interaction.
 The drag current is typically much smaller than the drive current owing to the heavy screening of the Coulomb interaction \cite{Nandi2012}.